CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

-## 3.0.15 General Updates
+## 3.0.15 OTK 4.6.2 Released
   - The default image tag in values.yaml and production-values.yaml for OTK updated to **4.6.2**.
-Support for liveness and readiness probes using OTK health check service.
+    - otk.job.image.tag: 4.6.2
   - OTK DB install/upgrade using Liquibase scripts for MySql and Oracle.
+    - otk.database.dbupgrade
   - OTK DB install/upgrade on the gateways MySQL container (MySQL subchart) - ***This is not supported or recommended for production use.***
+    - otk.database.useDemodb
-  - OTK install/upgrade on Ephemeral gateways using initContainer (TODO).
+  - Install/upgrade OTK of type SINGLE on Ephemeral gateways using initContainer is now supported.
+    - database.enabled: false
+    - otk.type: SINGLE
   - Added OTK Connection properties to support c3p0 settings.
+    - otk.database.connectionProperties
-  - Added support OTK read-only connections.
+  - Added support OTK read-only connections for MySQL and Oracle.
+    - otk.database.readOnlyConnection.*
   - Added support for OTK policies customization through config maps and secrets.
+    - otk.customizations.bundle.enabled
+    - otk.customizations.existingBundle.enabled
   - OTK DMZ/Internal gateway certs can now be configured using values file.
+    - otk.cert

 ## 3.0.14 General Updates
 - Added pod labels and annotations to the otk-install job.